marshacb/GoWeather/READEME.md

 Getting Started
 ========================
 Set up GOPATH
-Inside of go_weather directory run the go build command.
-Once the binary is built use the ./go_weather command to execute.

 Follow instructions to download Microsoft SQL Server Docker Image of choice from https://hub.docker.com/_/microsoft-mssql-server

+Inside of root go_weather directory run the 'go build' command.
+Once the binary is built use the ./go_weather command to execute the binary.

 Testing